Recognizing an Eye

 |Table of contents|

-In each of the three cases above, the group surrounds an empty point a.
+In each of these three cases, the group surrounds an empty point.

 On the other hand, if we allow to capture the three black stones, then obviously there is no eye for black here.